Estimated reading time: 9 minutes

 It’s easy to blame mood disorder when someone is experiencing severe depression.
 The sufferers lose their appetite, avoid social activities, and become irritable or dwell in suicidal thoughts.
 It often feels like these depressive symptoms are all due to laziness or a lack of willpower.
 But in reality, it can seriously affect work productivity and motivation.

-Dysthymia, reduced physical activity, chronic pains, insomnia, and uncontrolled weight loss – are symptoms of depression and other mental health conditions which require primary care and effective treatment of depression.
+Dysthymia, reduced physical activity, chronic pains, insomnia, and uncontrolled weight loss.
+These are symptoms of depression and other mental health conditions which need primary care and effective treatment of depression.

 It’s crucial to speak with your manager about your concerns.
-They may be able to help identify the root cause of your depression and support you.
+They can find the root cause of your depression and support you.
 If things don’t improve after discussing the situation, consider seeking professional help.
 It is a severe mental health condition and shouldn’t be ignored or treated lightly.

-Here are some additional resources for you to dwell deeper on this topic and understand the risk factors, read more at psychiatry.
+Here are some resources for you to read on this topic and understand the risk factors, read more at psychiatry.

 Causes of depression in the workplace.